 You or your spouse may have developed some real passions in life that partly define who you are.
 You may be an avid bridge-player, you might crave for being on the water sailing or fishing.
 You may have a sport that you really want to continue with.

 What Are My “Must Haves”?
 So make of list of “must-have” activities and then find out if they are available Lakeside.
 You might be able to find out by searching online or asking someone online.
 Focus On Mexico’s Facebook site is a great place to have a conversation and find out about the availability of your “must haves”.
 Then confirm your “must haves” when you make an exploratory trip to Lakeside

 The good news is that the ex-pat communities at Lakeside have been evolving for over 60 years.
 That means you will most likely find everything you can think of in some form at Lakeside.
 It also means you might find a ready group of takers who would be interested if you started something up yourself!

 Mexico’s cultural differences can be both charming and frustrating.
 To enjoy the flow of life in Mexico, it is necessary to drop value judgments based on how things go back home.
 For instance, the slower pace of life can either help you relax or it can become the source of anger and frustration.
 Adopt the mind-frame of a curious explorer vs. thinking that “my way is the only way”.

-Fortunately at Lakeside, one of the things that makes our community great is that most of the “mexpats” who actually move here have a natural openness to these cultural differences.
+Fortunately, at Lakeside, one of the things that make our community great is that most of the “mexpats” who actually move here have a natural openness to these cultural differences.
 They know that Mexico is not going to change for them.
 We tend to attract the open-minded and those with a sense of adventure!
 Those few who must have things done like back home usually wind up frustrated and go back.